maxgrenderjones/streamutils/README.md

 -----------------------------

 `streamutils` supports python >=2.7, but not python 3 as it uses functions like `hasattr` which have since been removed.
 It's implemented in pure python and doesn't require an external packages.
-Install streamutils from pypi by running:
+Once it's been submitted, you'll be able to install streamutils from [pypi] by running:

     pip install streamutils

-If you want to use streamutils with [sh] or [pbs] ([sh] succeeded [pbs] which is unmaintained but [sh] doesn't support Windows) and want pip to install them for you (note that they just provide syntactic sugar, not any new functionality):
+If you want to use streamutils with [sh] or [pbs] ([sh] succeeded [pbs] which is unmaintained but [sh] doesn't support Windows) and want `pip`to install them for you (note that they just provide syntactic sugar, not any new functionality):

     pip install streamutils[sh]